Skip to content

 When publishing through Trusted Publishing, npm automatically generates package provenance for public packages from public repositories.
 Do not add a long-lived npm publish token back to this workflow.

-The package version is applied from the GitHub Release tag before npm pack and npm publish, and the workflow fails if package.json does not match the resolved release version.
+The package version is applied from the GitHub Release tag before npm pack and npm publish, and the job fails if package.json does not match the resolved release version.

 Docker Publishing